[Chapter Four: Judges of El]

 The Location of Ur

-No matter in which direction the stories associated with Sarai and Abram, and Brahma and Saraswati, traveled, it is much more likely that there would have been a link between the Indus River Valley and a major trading center on the Euphrates than with a minor town, identified in the case of Cyrus Gordon and others as Ura in the neighborhood of Haran.
+No matter in which direction the stories associated with Sarai and Abram, and Brahma and Saraswati, traveled, it is much more likely that there would have been a link between the Indus River Valley and a major trading center like Ugarit than with a town in the interior.
 The whole notion of diffusion of religious ideas among the great river valley civilizations of the ancient world makes much more sense if we posit a flourishing sea trade among them than if we accept the academic notion of caravan routes plying the desolate wastes and backwaters of the Near East.
 This sea trade does not necessarily imply a fleet of trading vessels traversing the entire route from China to southern Britain, simply that one trading center would have been in contact with the next, linked together like beads on a wire.
 From India to Mesopotamia; from there to southern Arabia and Ethiopia and on to Qosir at the eastern end of the valley of Rehanu on the Red Sea; from Qoph at the western end of the same valley (north of Thebes on the Nile) to the cities of Lower Egypt and the Eastern Mediterranean; and from there to Crete and Greece and points west; even unto the Pillars of Heracles and beyond, to ports on the western European and African coasts; all along this route people, goods, and ideas would have traveled one stage at a time, diffusing across broad stretches of the civilized world without even seeing the back of a beast of burden except when traveling between the Red Sea and the Nile.
+An alternative route would have been up the Euphrates to its head waters, then overland to the Halys and into the Black Sea, then west to the Bosporus and southwest into the Mediterranean.
+The Trojan War and its adjacent battles may have been fought over this alternate route that would have circumvented Egyptian control of a vital link in world trade.

 Abraham in Syria